HIDGlobalDocs/style-guide/docs/a-to-z/p/percent-percentage.md

   - To save space in UI (such as in controls).
   - As a technical symbol.

-Always use a numeral with *percent,* no matter how small.
+Always use a numeral with *percent*, no matter how small.

 ## Examples